executablebooks/mdformat/README.md

 The formatting style produced by mdformat may change in each version.
 It is recommended to pin mdformat dependency version.

-Mdformat also offers an extensible plugin system for both code fence content formatting and parser extensions (like tables).
+Mdformat offers an extensible plugin system for both code fence content formatting and parser extensions (like tables).

 ## Installing